platformatic/platformatic/docs/reference/db/authorization/introduction.md

 Note that roles are just strings.
 Some "special roles" are reserved:
 - `platformatic-admin` : this identifies a user who has admin powers
 - `anonymous`: set automatically when no roles are associated

+## Events and Subscriptions

+Platformatic DB supports GraphQL subscriptions and therefore db-authorization must protect them.
+The check is performed based on the `find` permissions, the only permissions that are supported are:

+1. `find: false`, the subscription for that role is disabled
+2. `find: { checks: { [prop]: 'X-PLATFORMATIC-PROP' } }` validates that the given prop is equal
+3. `find: { checks: { [prop]: { eq: 'X-PLATFORMATIC-PROP' } } }` validates that the given prop is equal

+Conflicting rules across roles for different equality checks will not be supported.